-A noncustodial parent's right to visit with his or her children is commonly referred to as visitation or child access (and more recently as voluntary parenting time agreements).
+A noncustodial parent's right to visit with one's children is commonly referred to as visitation or child access (and more recently as voluntary parenting time agreements).
 State domestic relations or family laws almost universally treat child support and visitation as completely separate issues.
 Historically, the federal government has agreed that visitation and child support should be legally separate issues, and that only child support should be under the purview of the CSE program.
-Both federal and state policymakers have maintained that denial of visitation rights should not be considered a reason for stopping child support payments.
-However, in recognition of the negative long-term consequences for children associated with the absence of their noncustodial parent, as well as evidence that contact between the child and noncustodial parent can make it more likely that child support responsibilities will be met, federal and state policymakers have increasingly promoted efforts that address child support and access and visitation in the same forum.
+Both federal and state policymakers have maintained that denial of visitation rights should not be considered a reason for stopping child support payments.50 However, in recognition of the negative long-term consequences for children associated with the absence of their noncustodial parent, as well as evidence that contact between the child and noncustodial parent can make it